rpglab/rpglab.github.io/resources/_posts/2023-03-22-PSSE-DynSim-Fault-Doc.md

 * A very efficient and helpful tip if we have to do it using the same process but with different fault clearing time again and again: is to use the I/O control recorder functionality.

+## Citation:
+To cite this document, please cite the following as a reference:

+* Xingpeng Li, "Procedure for Dynamic Simulation under Fault using PSS/E", Mar.
+2023.
+[Online].
+Available at: https://rpglab.github.io/resources/PSSE-DynSim-Fault-Doc/

 ## Contact:
 Dr. Xingpeng Li